 No doubt, you want to know how it sounds.
 I used inexpensive speakers for a while before I tried the amp on the Tannoys.
 So far the results are impressive.
 The amp is quiet, no hum or buzz.
 This stacked SMPS and AC heating works.
 I am currently listening to Beethoven's Cello Sonata #2 with Steven and Carol Honinburg and the cello has a wonderful sound.
 The sound seems to be even more detailed than the 6C33C amp and the sound stage is deeper.
 Initially I thought the new amp was less dynamic but now it is just as dynamic as the 6C33C.
 More later as the amp breaks in but this amp is a definite keeper.
 Many thanks to all who provided the various ideas.

 By the way, I have recovered very well from the surgery.
 I am back to doing my regular 5k walk around my community and I have a trip to Rome planned in late April.
-It was a
+It was a very interesting trip with some wonderful gelati.

 A followup.
 The amp is a bit too bright for my taste even though I hear more 'stuff' in familiar recordings than I do on other amps.
 I remembered that I had a pair of old 2.5 K Audio Note transformers each weighing over 20 pounds and I have arranged to run them outboard from the main amp.
 I use the 4 ohm taps on 8 ohm speakers and the 8 ohm taps on my 15 ohm Tannoys.
 And yes, they are better than the Edcores.